Hack23/cia-compliance-manager/docs/architecture/FUTURE_DATA_MODEL.md

-# CIA Compliance Manager Future Data Model
+# 📊 Future CIA Compliance Manager Data Model

-This document describes the future data model for the CIA Compliance Manager, focusing on the enhanced context-aware security assessment capabilities, business impact analysis, and compliance mapping.
+This document outlines the future data architecture for the CIA Compliance Manager as it evolves into a context-aware security posture management platform.
+The enhanced data model will support organizational context, machine learning capabilities, and integration with external systems.

 ## 📚 Related Architecture Documentation